Estate Planning & Administration

 Will your estate be “probated”?

 “Probate” is the court-supervised process for distributing the probate property of a person after they die.
-It is often slow, usually requires a lawyer, and is public.
+It is usually expensive, often slow, usually requires a lawyer, and is public.

 Do all estates go through probate?

-No. “Small estates,” property held in a valid trust, and non-probate property do not go through probate.
+No. “Small estates,” property held in a valid trust, and non-probate property do not have to go through probate.

 In California, “small” estates can often skip probate.
 An estate worth less than $166,250, and that does not include real estate, is considered “small” and can usually be distributed without court involvement.